 Because 573s and Python 2s are glorified PlayStation consoles, you can’t install StepMania on them.
-The good news is that StepMania has very low hardware requirements — any PC from the last decade should run it just fine, although the newer the better.
+The good news is that StepMania has very low hardware requirements — any PC from the last decade should run it just fine.

 There is also a separate guide on having a dedicated StepMania setup using a custom Arch Linux image.
 It is already configured to work with CRT monitors and a variety of I/O and lights devices.

 Bemani PCs are actual PCs, all running different versions of Windows.
 You’ll still need a proper build of StepMania to work with the interface in the back of the PC — more info on that below.

 Connecting the cab to the PC

 For your safety, ensure your cabinet is off, unplugged, and discharged before opening it up!

 The easiest option is to power your PC externally, but that means turning it on separately and most likely having it sit adjacent to the machine instead of inside it.
 If you want to be able to throw a single switch, this approach isn’t for you.

 Other approaches vary based on the type of cabinet.
 Almost all of them demand a certain level of electrical engineering knowledge, so if you are uncomfortable with voltages and amps and the like, consider asking for help.